ThisIsHP64/Slate/README.md

 - 4-shade monochrome 160x144 graphics
 - On-screen and keyboard controls
 - 1:1 replica of the APU

 ...and not much more.
-Slate is intended to be a very bare-bones emulator.
+Slate is intended to be a bare-bones emulator built for learning purposes.

 ## Current progress?
 Right now, Slate is a CPU scaffold with a few opcodes implemented.
 No support for playing games, audio, or graphics yet - that will come later.